 In this English lesson you will learn some of the main words and expressions we use in English to talk about problems and difficulties.
+This lesson is aimed at people studying B2 level English or above.

 A snag is a problem that you might have with a project.
 It means there has been a setback for the completion time of the project.